How to Become a Flight Attendant

 Trainees learn emergency procedures such as evacuating aircraft, operating emergency equipment, and administering first aid.
 They also receive specific instruction on flight regulations, company operations, and job duties.

 Toward the end of the training, students go on practice flights.
 They must complete the training to keep a job with the airline.
 Once they have passed initial training, new flight attendants receive the FAA Certificate of Demonstrated Proficiency.

 Licenses, Certifications, and Registrations

-After completing initial training, new flight attendants are placed on call, also known as reserve status.
+After completing initial training, new flight attendants are typically placed on call, also known as reserve status.
 While on reserve status, attendants must be able to report to the airport on short notice to staff extra flights or fill in for absent crewmembers.

 Communication skills.
-Flight attendants should speak clearly, listen attentively, and interact comfortably with passengers and other crew members.
+Flight attendants should speak clearly, listen attentively, and interact comfortably with passengers and other crewmembers.

 Physical stamina.
 Flight attendants may need to lift baggage and stand and walk for long periods.
-They often need to conform to height and weight requirements and have vision that is correctable to at least 20/40.
-Flight attendants may have to pass a medical evaluation.

 Flight attendants should present a professional appearance and not have visible tattoos, body piercings, or an unusual hairstyle or makeup.